-This statement details our use of Early Years Pupil Premium funding for the 2022 to 2023 academic year to help improve the attainment of our disadvantaged children.
+This statement details our use of Early Years Pupil Premium funding for the 2023--2024academic year to help improve the attainment of our disadvantaged children.
 Financial information is approximated and will be reviewed termly as eligible children join the school.